awslabs/generative-ai-cdk-constructs/apidocs/classes/ContentGenerationAppSyncLambda.md

 • `Readonly` **graphqlApi**: `GraphqlApi`

-Returns an instance of appsync.IGraphqlApi created by the construct
+Returns an instance of appsync.GraphqlApi created by the construct

 ___